 Make back-to-school-lunches count for nutrition

-Schools are back in session and that means lunches are being packed.
-Since lunch should provide one-third of your child’s nutrition for the day – that means protein, fats, carbohydrates, vitamins and minerals - what you include is important for their well-being and growth.
-Buying the convenient lunch kits are costly and usually full of sodium, sugar and unhealthy fats.
-Here are some tips for packing up nutrient-dense, kid-pleasing lunches.
+Lunches should provide one-third of your child’s nutrition for the day - that means protein, fats, carbohydrates, vitamins and minerals.
+What you include is important for their well-being and growth.

 Plan and prep ahead

 - Pack lunches for everyone - kids and adults alike - after dinner

 - Use leftovers from dinner as the base for the lunches tomorrow.
 Of course, if items need to be heated up, be sure the school has a microwave.

 - When you grocery shop on the weekend, incorporate healthy lunch ideas on your list